2. Computer Aided design¶

 Embedded 3D view¶

-I also tried two ways to embed 3D models so we can select the best one for us.
+I also tried two ways to embed 3D models so we can select the one that meets our needs.

 To do so I gave right click on the project on Fusion 360 and then Open on the web.